MENU

 Pinterest

-Dental bone graft procedures are performed to increase the amount of bone in a part of the jaw where bone deterioration has occurred or where additional support is needed.
+Dental bone graft surgery is performed to increase the amount of bone in a part of the jaw where bone deterioration has occurred or where additional support is needed.
 Dental bone grafts can be made from a variety of materials, including bone taken from another part of the body or synthetic bone material.
 Dental bone grafts are sometimes needed for procedures such as dental implants if the bone deterioration has affected the health of the nearby gums and teeth.

 Union City Oral Surgery Group is the top oral surgery facility in New Jersey because we prioritize providing the best of the best for our patients.
 Having state-of-the-art equipment and techniques is key to helping our patients get the oral help they need.
 Contact our office today to learn more about how we can help you improve your oral health.